 The Sun Cryptographic Accelerator 4000 also performs RSA encrypt/decrypt functions for the User Role.
-RSA encryption/decryption should be used only for performing key transport such as in SSL/TLS protocols in a FIPS mode of operation
+RSA encryption/decryption must be used only for performing key transport such as in SSL/TLS protocols in a FIPS mode of operation.
+The module also performs RSA digital signature generation/verification